docker-archive/mta_java_workshop/README.md

 images

 ### <a name="task2.4"></a> Task 2.4: Deploy the Web App using UCP

-Docker lets me automate the process of building and running the application using a single file using Docker Compse.
-Compose is a tool for defining and running multi-container Docker applications.
-With Compose, you use a YAML file to configure your application’s services.
-Then, with a single command, you create and start all the services from your configuration.
+Docker automates the process of building and running the application from a single file using Docker Compse.
+Compose is a tool for declaratively  defining and running multi-container Docker applications.
+With Compose, a YAML file configures the application’s services.
+Then, with a single command, all the services are configured, created and started.

-I'll go through the Compose [file](./part_2/docker-compose.yml)
+We'll go through the Compose [file](./part_2/docker-compose.yml)

 ```yaml
     version: "3.3"